reviewdog/action-tfsec/README.md

 ### `KICS_version`

 Optional.
-The version of KICS to install.
+The version of kics to install.
 The default is `latest`.

 ### `KICS_flags`

 Optional.
-List of arguments to send to KICS.
+List of arguments to send to kics.
 For the output to be parsable by reviewdog [`--format=checkstyle` is enforced](./entrypoint.sh).
 The default is ``.

 ## Outputs

-## `KICS-return-code`
+## `kics-return-code`

-The `KICS` command return code.
+The `kics` command return code.

 ## `reviewdog-return-code`